zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/api-client-authentication.md

 ### The support for HTTP basic authentication in the Zowe REST API SDK

 REST API services that are developed by the Zowe REST API SDK support HTTP basic authentication by default.
 When it is running on z/OS then it is using the SAF interface to validate the user ID and password by the z/OS security subsystems.
-For testing outside of z/OS, it uses a predefined dummy credentials.
+For testing outside of z/OS, it uses predefined dummy credentials.
 For more information see [Web Security](web-security.md) and [z/OS Security](zos-security.md).

 ## Token-based Authentication

-Since every REST request requires to provide valid authentication and REST API services do not have mechanism of a long-term web session, it is necessary to have a way how to establish an authenticated session outside of individual REST API services.
+Since every REST request is required to provide valid authentication and REST API services do not have mechanism of a long-term web session, it is necessary to have a way how to establish an authenticated session outside of individual REST API services.

 In Zowe and in many other applications, this is achieved using JWT tokens that can be obtained by a specialized serviced and then used as the authentication information.
 This service is described in more details at [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).